this-vishalsingh/this-vishalsingh/Audit-Process.md

 1. Audit Preparation & Scope Definition

 Before formally starting the audit, align with the client to:
-Confirm the Codebase & Commit Hash: I identify the exact version of the code to audit, avoiding last-minute changes.
+Confirm the Codebase & Commit Hash: Identify the exact version of the code to audit, avoiding last-minute changes.

-Review Documentation & Architecture: We assess high-level design choices, usage scenarios, and any existing developer docs.
+Review Documentation & Architecture: assess high-level design choices, usage scenarios, and any existing developer docs.

 Discuss Project Goals & Concerns: If needed, hold a “pre-audit call” to clarify any unique business logic or specific issues the client wants examined.

-In some cases, we provide an “audit kit” that highlights missing tests or documentation, so the team can resolve these gaps before we start.
+In some cases, highlights missing tests or documentation, so the client team can resolve these gaps before we start.
 This helps us focus on deeper security reviews.

 2. Kick-Off & Audit Planning

 Once everything is set, it's time to officially begin:

 - Kick-Off Call: We meet with the client’s team to confirm final details, timeline, scope, and any nuances discovered from an initial code review.

-- Audit Plan: Our internal lead creates an audit plan outlining the structure and responsibilities for each auditor.
+- Audit Plan: create an audit plan outlining the structure.
 This ensures every part of the code is thoroughly reviewed in a systematic, consistent manner.

 3. Code Review

-At the heart of every OpenZeppelin audit, at least two security auditors are assigned to review the same codebase.
-This ensures that each line of code undergoes multiple sets of expert eyes, catching issues that might slip past a single reviewer.
+At the heart at least 2x code is reviewed.
+This ensures that each line of code undergoes multiple sets of eyes, catching issues that might slip past a single reviewer.

 Our core security review consists of two key phases:
 1. Thorough Manual Analysis

 - Line-by-Line Review: Our security engineers scrutinize every part of the code, looking for logical flaws, edge cases, and business logic errors.
-- Access Control Checks: We confirm role and permission configurations are correctly implemented across all functions.
+- Access Control Checks: confirm role and permission configurations are correctly implemented across all functions.
-Custom Logic & Edge Cases: We pay special attention to project-specific features or assumptions that might introduce unforeseen vulnerabilities.
+- Custom Logic & Edge Cases: We pay special attention to project-specific features or assumptions that might introduce unforeseen vulnerabilities.

 2. Strategic Use of Automated Tools